 IPR&D consists of those products that are not yet proven to be technologically feasible but have been developed to a point where there is value associated with them in relation to potential future revenue.
-Because technological feasibility was not yet proven and no alternative future uses are believed to exist for the in-process technologies, the assigned value was expensed immediately upon the closing date of the acquisition.
+Because technological feasibility was not yet proven and no alternative future uses are believed to exist for the inprocess technologies, the assigned value was expensed immediately upon the closing date of the acquisition.

 The value of \$24.2 million assigned to acquired IPR&D was determined by identifying research projects in areas for which technological feasibility had not been established and there was no alternative future use.
-The acquired IPR&D includes revisions to the ORCA 4 FPGA family (increasing speed and density) which were approximately 85% complete and estimated to be completed by 2003 at an estimated cost of \$1.5 million, the next generation ORCA 5 FPGA family (increasing speed and density while reducing die size) which was approximately 50% complete and estimated to be completed by 2004 at an estimated cost of \$2 million, and future development of FPSC field-programmable system chips (field-programmable system chips which combine embedded pre-defined logic circuits with the ORCA 4 and ORCA 5 FPGA platforms) which were approximately 25% to 90% complete.
-FPSC products were estimated to be completed by 2004 at an estimated cost of \$2 million.
-The value was determined by an income approach where fair value is the present value of projected free cash flows that will be generated by the products incorporating the acquired technologies under development, assuming they are successfully completed.
+Projects in the IPR&D category are the ORCA 4 FPGA family, the next generation ORCA 5 FPGA family and the FPSC field-programmable system chips.
+The following is a brief description of these projects.
+The ORCA 4 FPGA family project, increasing speed and density, was approximately 85% complete and estimated to be completed by 2003 at an estimated cost of \$1.5 million.
+The next generation ORCA 5 FPGA family project, increasing speed and density while reducing die size, was approximately 50% complete and estimated to be completed by 2004 at an estimated cost of \$2 million.
+The future development of FPSC field-programmable system chips (field-programmable system chips which combine embedded pre-defined logic circuits with the ORCA 4 and ORCA 5 FPGA platforms) was approximately 25% to 90% complete, and estimated to be completed by 2004 at an estimated cost of \$2 million.
+The IPR&D value of \$24.2 million was determined by an income approach where fair value is the present value of projected free cash flows that will be generated by the products incorporating the acquired technologies under development, assuming they are successfully completed.
 The estimated net free cash flows generated by the products over 5-7 year periods were discounted at rates ranging from 23 to 25 percent in relation to the stage of completion and the technical risks associated with achieving technological feasibility.
 The net cash flows for such projects were based on management's estimates of revenue, expenses and asset requirements.

 All of these projects have completion risks related to silicon functionality, architecture performance, process technology availability, packaging technology, continued availability of key technical personnel, product reliability and availability of software support.
-To the extent that estimated completion dates are not met, revenue opportunity will be permanently lost and the risk of competitive product introductions will be greater.
+To the extent that estimated completion dates are not met, the risk of competitors' product introductions is greater and revenue opportunity may be permanently lost.